Western Mustang Band: 1970s

-1980s to present day
+1980s to 2010s

 Brad Masters was brought on as director in 1981.
 Masters secured funding from various organizations, allowing for the purchase of new instruments and uniforms.
 By the mid-1980s, membership again dwindled, and a series of articles criticizing the band's unprofessional atmosphere began appearing in the Western Gazette.
 The band languished throughout this era, and would not regain their professional form until the mid-2000s, with the onset of some new instruments and newer uniforms.

 The band received full, professional uniforms in 2007.
 The annual Toronto and London Santa Claus Parades continued to be a part of the band activities every year, as well as the Montreal St. Patrick's Day Parade which was added in 2005.

 More activities outside of the traditional marching band circle garnered attention to the band, starting in 2007.
 The band participated at the request of Marianas Trench in the 2007 MMVA's for their red-carpet entrance.
 The following year, the band performed with Let's Go to War at the 2008 Virgin Mobile Music Festival in Toronto.
 This performance mixed both electronic and more traditional genres by utilizing the band instrumentation alongside a DJ.

 In recent years, the band has been in Shawn Mendes' 2014 music video for Something Big, performed at the finale of the 2016 Toronto Fashion Week for Greta Constantine playing an arrangement of "Happy" by Pharrell Williams.

+2017–2024

-The band left its involvement under the USC in 2015 and, after 78 years, became part of a new organization group as part of the Athletics Department, under the umbrella of Western Student Experience.
+After a successful student-led referendum in February 2015 the band secured stable funding, which enabled it to transition out from under the USC.
+After 78 years, it became part of a new organizational structure within the Athletics Department under the umbrella of Western Student Experience.
+Quinn Fleming, a prominent advocate for the referendum at the time, was appointed Director at just 21 years old.
+Under his leadership, the band experienced significant growth, reaching its largest size and achieving its most notable success since the 1960s.

-In 2018, the band performed alongside the cheerleading team at the 2019 Juno Awards.
-This performance was part of the opening act with Loud Luxury.
+In 2018, the band performed Fleming's arrangement of Loud Luxury's hit Body alongside the cheerleading team as part of the opening act with Loud Luxury at the 2019 Juno Awards.
+This performance was part of the opening act with.
+The band continues using many of Fleming's arrangements, including the Western Fight Song, the Alma Mater, I Wanna Go Back to Western U, and his football cheer packs.
+After Fleming's departure in 2024, the band's size and quality decreased substantially.